CHRIS: The years 1979 to 1986 were Madness – 1992 onwards was a sort of lucky second chance. Which I do appreciate.

 WOODY: The warmth and enthusiasm was so overwhelming, I was in absolute floods.

-LEE: I’m getting goosepimples now just thinking about it.
+LEE: It was real goosepimples and hair-on-the-back-of your neck stuff.
+In fact I’m getting goosepimples now just thinking about it.

 SUGGS: I didn’t know what it was going to be like until we were actually out there.
 I did think, ‘Are we going to be able to jump up and down and go mad and be as stupid as we were?’
 And needless to say, like ducks to water…